laravel/docs/middleware.md

         }
     }

 The `terminate` method should receive both the request and the response.
-Once you have defined a terminable middleware, you should add it to the list of route or global middleware in the `app/Http/Kernel.php` file.
+Once you have defined a terminable middleware, you should add it to the list of routes or global middleware in the `app/Http/Kernel.php` file.

 When calling the `terminate` method on your middleware, Laravel will resolve a fresh instance of the middleware from the [service container](/docs/{{version}}/container).
 If you would like to use the same middleware instance when the `handle` and `terminate` methods are called, register the middleware with the container using the container's `singleton` method.